MyBatis X Plugin

 XML Mapping Navigation

-MybatisX provides convenient navigation between XML mapping files and Java interfaces, allowing developers to quickly switch between the two, thereby improving development efficiency.
+MyBatisX provides convenient navigation between XML mapping files and Java interfaces, allowing developers to quickly switch between them and improve development efficiency.

 Code Generation

-With MybatisX, you can effortlessly generate corresponding Java entity classes, Mapper interfaces, and XML mapping files based on database table structures.
+With MyBatisX, you can easily generate corresponding Java entity classes, Mapper interfaces, and XML mapping files based on your database table structure.

 Template Reset